prpole/dissertation/chapter2/main.md

 ---
-title: Jack London and the Phenomenology of Species
+title: The Phenomenology of Species - Human Species-Being in Jack London
 geometry: margin=1in
 bibliography: bibliography.bib
 ---